 Welcome to Shrewsbury Quakers

 Meeting for Worship is normally 10.30am each Sunday in the main Meeting Room.
-When we do meet in the Meeting House again.
+A few people are currently able to meet in the Meeting House again.
 To attend you must contact the clerk in advance to book a seat.
 You will find a welcomer at the door.
 We are using the side door for the time being.
 Let this doorkeeper know it’s your first visit and they will show you where the Meeting Room is and offer you some information, leaflets and a small copy of Advices and Queries.

 Quakers offer a form of worship that is distinct from other faiths.
 Besides meeting other like-hearted people, Quakers offer a winsome invitation to encounter the Divine.
 This is an invitation to listen in the company of others who have gathered together anticipating an encounter with the Divine.
 We gather in silence and listen openly to the Divine, to God, the Light, the Seed, the Inward Teacher, the Living Christ – whatever name you choose.
 The encounter may come through spoken word, a song, a smile, or through the silence.
 Women, men, and children are equally able to give vocal ministry, to speak if they feel led to do so.
 This experience can help first-time visitors and new attenders find meaning in the profoundly spiritual way we worship.

 Meeting for Worship